HomeSite Map

 A 50th Anniversay edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album") was released on November 10th, 2023, the first true stereo mix of "She Loves You," as detailed above, being included.
 This expanded release included 12 additional songs for a total of 38 tracks, and was made available as a double CD and as a triple vinyl release on both black and red vinyl.

 On April 20th, 2024, Apple Records released "She Loves You" as one of four 3" singles on Record Store Day as an "RSD Exclusive Release."
 Only 1500 copies each were made of these limited edition releases which can only be played on 3" turntables, Crosley Manufacturing also releasing a limited edition package on this day including a special Beatles Mini Turntable, record carrying case and all four Beatles singles.
-These releases were made in celebration of the 60th Anniversary of The Beatles appearances on the Ed Sullivan Show.
+These releases were made in celebration of the 60th Anniversary of The Beatles' first appearance on the Ed Sullivan Show on February 9th, 1964.

 Live Performances